threefoldfoundation/info_cloud/src/evdc/evdc_manual_backup.md

 # Manual Back-Up

-Creating a manual back-up might relevant when you want to save a particular configuration.
+Creating a manual back-up might be relevant when you want to save a particular configuration.

 Executing a back-up is easy :